Sponge Act

-The Sponge Act 16 U.S.C. §781 et. seq. is a Federal statute that makes it illegal to take, catch, or sell, commercial sponges that are less than 5 inches in diameter when wet.
+The Sponge Act is a Federal statute that makes it illegal to take, catch, or sell, commercial sponges that are less than 5 inches in diameter when wet.
 The law only applies to two areas: the Gulf of Mexico and the Straits of Florida.
 The penalty for a violation of this law is a fine not to exceed $500 and a lien on the vessel on which the offense was committed.